 I’ve now cast my fishing line over 200 times into deep water, half with bait and half without.
 My rate of catching rare fish was pretty even overall, but I caught more tadpoles more frequently with the bait than without.

 That said, my most successful method was using the next tip:

 Land Your Line in a Hotspot

-This is a little confusing as the location I recommend is the Broad Fishing Hotspot, but within the Broad Fishing Hotspot is a specific hotspot in the lake where more fish are gathered and you’ll catch a bite more quickly.
+This is a little confusing as the New World tadpole location I recommend is the Broad Fishing Hotspot, but within the Broad Fishing Hotspot is a specific hotspot in the lake where more fish are gathered and you’ll catch a bite more quickly.

 The interesting part about the hotspot I used is that it’s ‘shallow’ water — but not ‘very shallow’, and certainly not deep.

-I tried fishing for tadpoles in regular shallow water and whilst you can catch them, I caught at a more frequent rate when landing on the hotspot.
+I tried New World tadpole fishing in regular shallow water and whilst you can catch them, I caught at a more frequent rate when landing on the hotspot.